pruthvirajkamble/Weather_Clone/README.md

-# Weather_Clone
+# weather
-Using HTML,CSS and JavaScript
+using HTML, CSS and JavaScript create a weather application.